When You Turn 50: A Milestone for Your Health

 Also, it's important to recognize that your routines may need to change simply because your body is changing.
 "As you age, you lose a certain amount of lean muscle, which means that your metabolism goes down," explains Dr. Kim.
 "Being physically active is a proven way to maintain lean muscle mass, no matter how old you are, and to help prevent weight gain."

 Fortunately, Veterans have great resources to help them keep track and maintain their health.
-The HealtheLiving Assessment (HLA), for example, provides a personalized summary of the long-term impacts of health habits and choices, as well as information and recommendations to improve well-being.
-My HealtheVet can also help Veterans track their physical activity and what they eat.
-And both tools can help Veterans stay up-to-date on the screenings and immunizations they need to stay healthy.
+My HealtheVet helps Veterans track their physical activity and what they eat.
+It can also help Veterans stay up-to-date on the screenings and immunizations they need to stay healthy.

 Aging can put you in a higher risk category for certain illnesses and diseases.
 Getting screened for these conditions can help find them earlier when they can be more successfully treated.
 Learn your risks, and talk with your health care provider about these screenings: